 When travelling outside the UK, we advise you and your institution to take the following precautions in case you need to leave your placement country at short notice:

-- Before you travel, consult the Foreign and Commonwealth Office (FCO) website for foreign travel advice.
+- Before you travel, consult the Foreign, Commonwealth and Development Office (FCDO) website for foreign travel advice.
 For travel to European cities, we advise you to keep checking the security status of your destination.